zhenghh04/io_benchmarks/nonblocking/README.md

    - run_summit.sh -- submission script on Summit @ OLCF
    - run_macosx.sh -- running script on my laptop where nonblocking works (MPICH with intel compilers)

-If the nonblocking I/O works, we will see the write/read time is small.
-Most of the I/O time shows up in wait.
+If nonblocking I/O works, we will see the write/read time is small and most of the I/O time shows up in wait.